VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 If you're using a pino VST, there's at least a small chance that CC's 65-68 will work as intended to emulate the other pedals on a real piano as well.

-Sometimes the sustain CC is used as a control that is assumed to be on a pedal and would only be wanted as a momentry action, such as a repeated striking of the note or enabling a very heavy effect.
-This is realatively common in music plugins that emulate other instruments.
+Sometimes the sustain CC is used as a control that is assumed to be on a pedal and would only be wanted as a momentary action, such as a repeated striking of the note or enabling a very heavy effect.
+This is relatively common in music plugins that emulate other instruments.
 For example, in a guitar emulation, the sustain pedal may act as a palm mute switch instead.

 On most physical controllers that offer a sustain pedal, it is attached via a 1/4" TS cable on the back.
 You can get sustain pedals for pretty cheap that work with this both 'piano style' that look like traditional piano pedals, and synth style, that are flat switches.
-I've had better luck with the latter, as my [Korg PS-1 Footswitch (Amazon)](https://www.amazon.com/Single-Momentary-Pedal-Footswitch-Keyboard/dp/B000UP8S0Y/) has held up rather well
+I've had better luck with the latter, as my [Korg PS-1 Footswitch (Amazon)](https://www.amazon.com/Single-Momentary-Pedal-Footswitch-Keyboard/dp/B000UP8S0Y/) has held up rather well.

 ### Pitchbend